 There is more than meets the eye when it comes to being a Test Engine Mechanic.
 For example, did you know that they make an average of $36.89 an hour?
 That's $76,738 a year!

 Between 2018 and 2028, the career is expected to grow 4% and produce 12,800 job opportunities across the U.S.

 There are certain skills that many Test Engine Mechanics have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed Creativity, Listening skills and Math skills.
+We discovered that a lot of resumes listed Mechanical skills, Creativity and Listening skills.

 If you're interested in becoming a Test Engine Mechanic, one of the first things to consider is how much education you need.
 We've determined that 81.7% of Test Engine Mechanics have a bachelor's degree.
-In terms of higher education levels, we found that 28.7% of Test Engine Mechanics have master's degrees.
-Even though most Test Engine Mechanics have a college degree, it's possible to become one with only a high school degree or GED.
+In terms of higher education levels, we found that 9.2% of Test Engine Mechanics have master's degrees.
+Even though most Test Engine Mechanics have a college degree, it's impossible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become a Test Engine Mechanic.
-When we researched the most common majors for a Test Engine Mechanic, we found that they most commonly earn Mechanical Engineering degrees or Mechanical Engineering Technology degrees.
-Other degrees that we often see on Test Engine Mechanic resumes include Aerospace Engineering degrees or Business degrees.
+When we researched the most common majors for a Test Engine Mechanic, we found that they most commonly earn Bachelor's Degree degrees or Master's Degree degrees.
+Other degrees that we often see on Test Engine Mechanic resumes include Associate Degree degrees or High School Diploma degrees.

 You may find that experience in other jobs will help you become a Test Engine Mechanic.
 In fact, many Test Engine Mechanic jobs require experience in a role such as Mechanical Engineer.
-Meanwhile, many Test Engine Mechanics also have previous career experience in roles such as Project Engineer or Test Engineer.
+Meanwhile, many Test Engine Mechanics also have previous career experience in roles such as Test Engineer or Project Engineer.